Which alterations do I need permission for?

 - Any works affecting a party wall or boundary

-- Conversion or sub dividing of any existing rooms
+- Conversion or sub dividing room

 - Erecting Fences.
 We need to know which boundary is in question (front, rear or back) and which property is adjacent to the boundary (which side is the fence on).
 We will also need the full address and postcode for this property.
 Please provide as much supporting information as possible to help us process your application quickly